mylau008/example-repo/README.md

 #Example Repository
-This is a sample repo, Hello github!
+This is a sample repo, Hello GitHub!

+Added new line